radiant/radiant-page-attachments-extension/README.md

 If you want `page_attachments` to generate and display thumbnails of your uploaded images you'll first need to install one of, [`image_science`][is], [`mini-magick`][mm] or [`rmagick`][rm] on your server.
 This is completely optional, `page_attachments` will still function in every other way without any of these packages installed.

-Next, you need to install the `attachment_fu` plugin.

-    cd /path/to/radiant
-    git clone git://github.com/technoweenie/attachment_fu.git vendor/plugins/attachment_fu

-If you don't have `git` installed you can simply [download a tarball][af] of `attachment_fu`, upload and unpack it to your `vendor/plugins` directory.

-**Failing to install the `attachment_fu` plugin before proceeding will result in an "`uninitialized constant Technoweenie::AttachmentFu`" error when you try to install `page_attachments`.**

 Now you're ready to install `page_attachments`.

     cd /path/to/radiant